TyrionBian/tyrionbian.github.io/_posts/2019-10-16-Model_Feature.md

 ### Feature Selection

-In many cases, the most predictable model cannot be derived using all available functions in the data set.
+In many cases, the most predictable model cannot be derived using all available features in the data set.
 Depending on the type of model used, the size of the data set and various other factors (including too much functionality) may reduce the performance of the model.

 Feature selection has three main goals: